Konamiman/Sjasm/README.txt

  OOO  O  O O   O  OOO  O   O
        OO

-SjASM Z80 Assembler v0.39h
+Sjasm Z80 Assembler v0.39h
 Copyright 2006 Sjoerd Mastijn - www.xl2s.tk - sjasm@xl2s.tk
 Copyright 2015 Konamiman - www.konamiman.com

 Introduction
 ============
-SjASM version 0.3 is just yet another Z80 cross assembler.
+Sjasm version 0.3 is just yet another Z80 cross assembler.
-Thanks to Eli-Jean Leyssens there is also a Linux version of SjASM.
+Thanks to Eli-Jean Leyssens there is also a Linux version of Sjasm.

 From Konamiman:
-I decided to continue the development of Sjasm because I needed it to assemble Compass sources.
-Also, I thought that it was a pity that such a great project was not in a proper source code repository.
+I decided to continue the development of Sjasm mainly for two reasons: I thought that it was a pity that such a great project was not in a proper source code repository, and I actually needed it to assemble Compass sources for one of my projects.
+I went for the 0.39 version instead of 0.42 because it works well enough and has the multiple PUSH and POP statements implemented already.

+A big thank you to Sjoerd Mastijn for his awesome work.
+Enjoy!

 DISCLAIMER
 ----------
-If SjASM breaks anything - I didn't do it.
+If Sjasm breaks anything - I didn't do it.

 From Konamiman: Me neither!
+(For more details, please read the license file)

 Changes from 0.2
 ----------------
-- SjASM v0.3x assumes Z80-mode as there are no other cpus supported.
+- Sjasm v0.3x assumes Z80-mode as there are no other cpus supported.
 - All calculations are 32 bits.

 Changes from 0.30